waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **PLAIN BADGE**
 *   **FOG BADGE** (Allows use of SURF outside battle, makes Pokémon up to L50 obey)

-## V. Completed Puzzles & Gyms
+## V. Completed Objectives & Puzzles
 *   **Ecruteak Gym:** Solved the invisible path puzzle and defeated Gym Leader Morty.
+*   **HM04 (STRENGTH):** Obtained from a sailor in the Olivine Cafe.

 ## VI.
 Exploration & Route Plans
 1. Explore all of Olivine City, including the Mart and Lighthouse.
+2. Investigate the other unmarked warp at (13, 15).
-2. Find the Gym Leader.
+3. Find the Gym Leader at the Lighthouse.
-3. Investigate paths that require Strength.
+4. Investigate paths that require Strength.

-## VII.
-Completed Objectives
-*   **HM04 (STRENGTH):** Obtained from a sailor in the Olivine Cafe.